-This notice may be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, MJA does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+The investigation into this matter is ongoing, and this notice will be supplemented with any new significant facts learned subsequent to its submission.
+By providing this notice, MRAG does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.